 Recent Deaths Due to Drugs

-Note: Since putting this website up in March 2010, four famous addicts have passed away including (listed left to right) Rodney King, Amy Winehouse, Jeff Conaway and Whitney Houston.
-And now Robin Williams has passed, too.
+Note: Since putting this website up in March 2010, five famous addicts have passed away including (listed left to right) Rodney King, Amy Winehouse, Jeff Conaway and Whitney Houston.
+And as of August 11, 2014 Robin Williams has passed, too.
 Our condolences to their families and friends.

 When a famous person falls from the pedestal we put them upon they feel more human to us (sometimes in a good way, and sometimes in a bad way).
 But knowing who the celebrities with addictions are, we instantly have a connection if we are going through rehab ourselves (or know someone who is).